Foundit3923/Unity-Animator-Status-Events/README.md

 - **Limited Blend-Tree Support**: Blend-Tree states will have their animations updated as they change.
 - **State Information**: The following details are available for all states ShortHash, ClipName, ClipDuration, WillLoop, IsPlaying, AnimatorStateStatus, Owner, and IsIntermediate.
 - **Intermediate States**: Intermediate states are the pre-requisite states of a sequence that ends in a goal state (I.e. Crouch(previous) -> StandUp(intermediate) -> Chase(goal), StandUp would be an Intermediate state).
 I find this useful for indicating that a state is part of a larger sequence and if logic for the goal should be executed.
-- **AnimatorStateProperties**: The AnimatorStateProperties script reduces the 7 required AnimatorStateEventBehavior components into a much more managable list.
+- **AnimatorEventSetter**: The AnimatorStateProperties is the only behaviour needed (it requires everything else and untiy handles it).
+It reduces the 7 required AnimatorStateEventBehaviors and 2 required AnimatorClipEventBehaviors into their own manageable and pre-poplulated lists.
+Ready for custom events.
+- **AnimatorStateProperties AnimatorClipEventStateBehavior list**: AnimatorClipEventStateBehaviors are managable from AnimatorEventSetter.
+Retains all previous functionality

 # Future Plans
 - **Blend Tree Support**: Currently blend trees are only minimally supported
 - **Service Locator Alternative**: I manage access to "Singletons" using a service locator.
 This will be phased out for more generic implementation.
 - **Blackboard Alternative**: I register receivers with the blackboard and access that list to communicate events.
 There's a better way to do this.
 - **Combine Receiver and Manager**: I think that combining the receiver and manager would make for a more streamlined system.
-- **AnimatorStateProperties AnimatorClipEventStateBehavior list**: I would like to make AnimatorClipEventStateBehaviors managable from AnimatorStateProperties at some point.

 # Improved Unity Animation Events